haihala/jsonpp/README.md

 - Garbage
 - Purely functional

 These qualities are independent of each other.
+Be not afraid of the red in the syntax highlighting, GitHub simply doesn't comprehend the awesomeness of JSON++.
+Yet.

 To make a value interactive, have it start with an equals sign (=) similar to Excel.
 For example: